 Croatia is a wonderful country full of contrasts.
-There’s one that never seizes to amaze me, the one that is close to magic: few things seem to work but everything always get done.
+There’s one that never ceases to amaze me, the one that is close to magic: few things seem to work but everything always gets done.

 Croatian way or the highway

 In 2003 I left Croatia and moved to London.
 It was mostly out of anger.
 I just finished university and was looking for a job.
 Sending around 200 applications got me one interview, but, ultimately, no job.

 People told me I was naive: to get a job in Croatia, I needed to pull connections.
 Because WHAT I knew mattered less than WHO I knew.
 I refused to go along with such nepotism – so I called it at the time.
 Instead, I moved to England: the land of pure meritocracy – so I thought of it at the time.